AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

     Figure 1： Collisions between particles during flocculation

 ### Previous Work of Two-Stage Coagulant Addition Subteam
-In Fall 2017 semester, the theoretical basis for future work was built by studying research report of previous particle removal research teams in AguaClara and relevant literature.
-The subteam made its apparatus based on the design of Contact Chamber subteam.
+In the Fall 2017 semester, the theoretical basis for future work was built by studying research report of previous particle removal research teams in AguaClara and relevant literature.
+The 2017 two-stage coagulant addition (2SCA) subteam made the apparatus based on the design of Contact Chamber subteam.
 Mechanisms related to the contact chambers can be found in the Contact Chamber subteam report[(Contact Chamber)]().
-Compared with the previous group, the set-up includes five pumps to achieve a precise control of fluid flow rate.
-Two down-flow contact chambers were applied in series before the fluid enters the flocculator.
+The set-up included five pumps to achieve a precise control of fluid flow rate.
+Two down-flow contact chambers were applied in series before the fluid entered the flocculator.
 The contact chambers created a space for particle collision to take place.
-In our apparatus design, the main function contact chamber is providing a place for the collision between different particles, and distinguish the first stage from the second stage.
-The particle removal rate improvement in our research doesn't rely on the coagulant wall loss reduction, which described as the primary function of contact chamber in the Contact Chamber Group's report.
-The apparatus set-up of Spring 2018 semester was based on the previous design and the detail will be explained in later sections.
+In the apparatus design of 2SCA subteam, the main function contact chambers are providing a place for the collision between different particles, and distinguishing the first stage of coagulant addition from the second.
+The particle removal rate improvement in the research didn't rely on the coagulant wall loss reduction, which described as the primary function of contact chamber in the Contact Chamber Group's report.

 <div class="alert alert-block alert-danger">
 Missing "the"s in first sentences